How to Pick the Best Keywords for Your Website

 Step 2: Drill Down Your Big Keyword Topics

-Now, in order to pick the best keywords, we need to take our big ideas and hone them a bit.
+To pick the best keywords, we need to take our big ideas and hone them a bit.
 We’ll do this a few times throughout our six steps, so don’t stress too much about getting them perfect right now.
 By the time we get to the end of our article, you will have a solid list of the best keywords you can use for your company.

 Take your topics from Step 1 and, while still in “wearing the shoes” of your customer personas, consider what they might type into a Google search bar to learn more about those topics.